 You are not required to have an attorney to file a claim with the VCF.
 You are free to consult with attorneys and you should make your own decision as to whether you wish to engage an attorney.
 The VCF does not recommend specific attorneys nor do we provide any type of referral.

 The VCF will not reimburse individuals for fees charged by their attorneys.
 Such fees must be paid by the claimant.
-Under the Zadroga Act, attorneys may not charge any individual more than 10% of the amount of the individual’s VCF award.
+Under the VCF Act, attorneys may not charge any individual more than 10% of the amount of the individual’s VCF award.
 The Special Master will not comment on any disagreement about payment of fees that may occur between an attorney and client.

-Attorneys who also charged their client a fee in connection with certain other September 11th- related litigation and settlements may only charge that client for representation for the VCF if the attorney’s total charge for both representations does not exceed 10% of the client’s total award in the other September 11th-related litigation (for more information, see Section 406(e) of the Zadroga Act, as amended).
+Attorneys who also charged their client a fee in connection with certain other September 11th- related litigation and settlements may only charge that client for representation for the VCF if the attorney’s total charge for both representations does not exceed 10% of the client’s total award in the other September 11th-related litigation (for more information, see Section 406(e) of the VCF Act).

 Under the VCF’s regulations, attorneys may charge a claimant for expenses that are routinely incurred in the course of providing legal services, as long as those expenses and attorney fees do not exceed the 10% cap.
 This includes any fees related to proceedings in Surrogate’s Court or probate court, including but not limited to the appointment of a Personal Representative or petitions to remove limitations in Letters of Administration.